-In the template development of Anqi CMS,floatformatThe filter is undoubtedly an important tool for handling floating-point number display, which can help us standardize the display of numbers on the page.However, when encountering zero values or decimal points followed by all zeros, the default behavior may lead to inconsistent display formats, which is particularly prominent in scenarios requiring strict uniformity (such as financial data, product prices).
+In the template development of AnQi CMS,floatformatThe filter is undoubtedly an important tool for handling floating-point number display, it can help us standardize the display of numbers on the page.However, when encountering zero values or decimal points followed by all zeros, the default behavior may lead to inconsistent display formats, which is particularly prominent in scenarios requiring strict uniformity (such as financial data, product prices).

-WhenfloatformatWhen no numerical parameters are attached, it will perform some default 'smart' processing:
+WhenfloatformatWhen no numerical parameter is attached, it will perform some default 'smart' processing:

 • It will round off to the nearest decimal place (if there is a decimal part).